 4. Post Each of Your YouTube Videos on Facebook

 Always include a “call-to-action” within the Facebook video post.
-Tell your audience exactly what you wan them to do next.
-For example, “Check out my other videos on YouTube” ( and include a link to your YouTube channel).
+Tell your audience exactly what you want them to do next.
+For example, “Check out my other videos on YouTube” (and include a link).

 5. Keep Your Video Titles to 50 Characters or Less

 This is an easy one!
 Don’t make your video titles any longer that 50 characters!
 Any longer and your title will get cut off, decreasing the chances it will get clicked in search.